-The dbGaP\availability\inv.dat file includes flags indicating which WHI participants have genetic data currently available on dbGaP (in WHI version 10) for various WHI genetic studies, as well as case/control status and platform information.
+The dbGaP_availability_inv.dat file includes flags indicating which WHI participants have genetic data currently available on dbGaP (WHI's dbGaP Accession number is phs000200.v10) for various WHI genetic studies, as well as case/control status and platform information.
 This file DOES NOT contain any actual genetic result data.
 This file can be used to help aid in determining number of participants available for a specific research project.
-Please refer to the GWAS Data page (under the Researchers→Data tabs) on the WHI website for more information.
+Please refer to the GWAS Data page (under the Researchers -> Data tabs) on the WHI website for more information.
 (Note: There are about 15,000 WHI participants with very limited SNP data on dbGaP that are not included in the dbGaP Availability file.)